 Students incurring academic or behavioral sanctions that impact matriculation will meet with the Director of the DPT Program to review the incident, unique circumstances, and existing policies.
 To ensure full exploration of the issue, the Director of the DPT Program will also meet with faculty and review all records relative to the incident.
-If resolution cannot be obtained at this level, students will be advised on their grievance options as outlined in the <a href="https://doi.org/10.1001/jhttps://doi.org/10.1001/
+If resolution cannot be obtained at this level, students will be advised on their grievance options as outlined in the The Student Guide to University Policy.